 The remains of the Roman Legion Camp Novae are situated 3 km east of Svishtov.
 This is the best researched military camp, situated within the border territory of the former Roman Empire.
-Novae was established on the bank of Danube river as a military camp of the 8th Augustian Legion around the 45th year AD.
+Novae was established on the bank of the Danube river as a military camp of the 8th Augustian Legion around 45 AD.
 The camp consisted of observation towers and fortresses, in which military units were placed – cohorts and legions.

 Gradually the ancient town changed its look; new buildings, churches, crafts workshops appeared.
 In the 5th – 6th century Novae was also a headquarters of a bishop.

-Nowadays only remains of the former fortifications and buildings can be seen.
+Nowadays only the remains of the former fortifications and buildings can be seen.
 Computer restoration of the military camp and the buildings around it can be seen on information boards amidst the remains.
-Novae was mentioned for the last time in the beginning of the 7th century.
+Novae was mentioned for the last time at the beginning of the 7th century.